College Transfers and Readmits

 - CSB/SJU offer a similar course

-In some cases, students may apply these courses towards common and/or major requirements.
 Grades earned for transferred coursework are not calculated into the student's cumulative GPA.
 Before credit may be transferred, the Registrar's Office must receive an official transcript directly from the college at which the courses were completed.
 Consult the Registrar's Office or Admission Office for further information.

 CSB/SJU have a strong relationship with Minnesota's community colleges and have developed specific transfer policy for credits earned at those institutions.
 The following Transfer Guides outline classes and credits that will transfer.
+PLEASE NOTE: These Transfer Guides will be used through the Spring 2020 entering class.
+After that, the new Integrations Curriculum will be effect for students entering Fall 2020 and after.

 - Alexandria Technical and Community College